CumulusNetworks/docs/content/cumulus-netq-32/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 8. Click **Save**.

     The validation can now be selected from the Validation listing (on the small, medium or large size card) and run immediately using **Run Now**, or you can wait for it to run the first time according to the schedule you specified.
-Refer to {{<link url="#view-scheduled-validation-results" text="View Scheduled Validation Results">}}.
+Refer to {{<link title="Validate Network Protocol and Service Operations#view-scheduled-validation-results" text="View Scheduled Validation Results">}}.
 Note that the number of scheduled validations is now two (15 allowed minus 13 remaining = 2).

     {{<figure src="/images/netq/sch-valid-run-now-320.png" width="500">}}